fmalmeida/MpGAP/README.md

 Command line executions are exemplified [in the manual](https://mpgap.readthedocs.io/en/latest/examples.html).

+#### Warnings

+* Remember to **always** write input paths inside double quotes.
+* When using paired end reads it is **required** that input reads are set with the “{1,2}” pattern.
+For example: “SRR6307304_{1,2}.fastq”.
+This will properly load reads “SRR6307304_1.fastq” and “SRR6307304_2.fastq”
+* When running hybrid assemblies or mixing read types it is advised to **avoid not required REGEX** and write the full file path, using only the required REGEX for paired end reads when applicable.
+So that the pipeline does not load any different read that also matches the REGEX and avoid confusions with the inputs.

 ### Using the configuration file

 All parameters showed above can be, and are advised to be, set through the configuration file.
 When a configuration file is used the pipeline is executed as `nextflow run fmalmeida/mpgap -c ./configuration-file`.
 Your configuration file is what will tell the pipeline which type of data you have, and which processes to execute.
 Therefore, it needs to be correctly configured.